adamgrant100/Numerical-Analysis-April-2026-B/README.md

 Mean systolic blood pressure was compared across occupational groups using a one-way ANOVA.
 The result was not statistically significant, F(3, 206) = 0.233, p = 0.873.
 Therefore, there was no evidence that systolic blood pressure differed significantly across occupational groups.

+Note: The original `.sav` dataset has not been uploaded to this repository.
+The analysis was completed locally in RStudio, and the exported output is included as evidence.

 ## Files

 - `statistics-analysis.R` – R code used for the analysis.